 Properties that qualify for the 1031 exchange must be considered “Real Property” and used for rental, investment, or income-producing purposes to be eligible for a tax-deferred exchange.
 Raw land, rental condominiums, rental houses, and commercial property can all be considered for a 1031 exchange investment property.

-As a general rule, properties used as primary or secondary residences do not qualify for a 1031 exchange.
-Both the property being sold (relinquished property) and the new property must be for rental or investment use.
+As a general rule, properties used as primary or secondary residences as well as fix-and-flip properties do not qualify for a 1031 exchange.
+Both the property being sold (relinquished property) and the new property (replacement property) must be for business or investment use.
 Vacation homes can sometimes qualify, depending on the period you personally used the property.